State Institute of Engineering & Technology, Nilokheri: Recognition

 State Institute of Engineering & Technology, Nilokheri is affiliated to Kurukshetra University and is approved by All India Council of Technical Education, New Delhi (AICTE) and the Department of Technical Education, Govt. of Haryana (DTE).
 Institution has establish an Internal Quality Assurance Cell (IQAC) as a post-accreditation quality sustenance measure.

+Institutional Collaborations

+The State Institute of Engineering & Technology (SIET), Nilokheri, maintains formal academic and industrial partnerships through Memorandums of Understanding (MoUs) with various external organizations.
+These bilateral agreements are structured to enhance the institution's technical ecosystem by facilitating joint research initiatives, faculty development programs, and student internships.
+By establishing structured frameworks with corporate entities, research laboratories, and allied academic institutions, SIET Nilokheri aims to bridge the gap between traditional engineering curricula and evolving industry standards.
+These collaborations frequently focus on practical resource-sharing, including access to specialized laboratory infrastructure, expert guest lectures, and coordinated campus placement drives managed via the institution's Training and Placement Cell.

 Admissions

 Admission in B.Tech. first year is given to students on the basis of their ranks in Joint Entrance Examination-Main.
 Admission in second year though B.Tech.
 Lateral Entry scheme is done on basis of B.E./B.Tech Lateral Engineering Entrance Test exam conducted by Haryana State Technical Education Society.